On the phase transition curve in a directed exponential random graph model: Introduction

-where $\beta_1$, $\beta_2$ are real parameters, $Z_n(\beta_1,\beta_2)$ is the probability normalization, and $e(X)$ (resp. $s(X)$) is the probability that a random function from a single edge (resp. a $p$-star) into $X$ is a homomorphism, i.e., an edge preserving map between the vertex sets.
-The quantities $e(X)$ and $s(X)$ are called homomorphism densities; see e.g.~\cite{ChatterjeeDiaconis} for details and a discussion.
-We consider both undirected and directed graphs.
+(Note that we have allowed loops to contribute to $p$-stars; this is a minor point because the number of loops is of lower order than the number of directed edges.)
+We think of $e(X)$ and $s(X)$ as homomorphism densities.
+That is, $e(X)$ is the probability that a random function from a directed edge into $X$ is a homomorphism, {{\em i.e.}}, an edge preserving map between the vertex sets.
+Similarly, $s(X)$ is the probability that a random function from an outward directed $p$-star into $X$ is a homomorphism.
+See~\cite{ChatterjeeDiaconis} for more details.
+With this notation, we rewrite~\eqref{ERGM1} as